itsMeBender/AtWork/CONTRIBUTING.md

+# Contributing

 Hi, it's nice if you want to contribute to the source.
-Currently the project is so small, without any goal.
-That it's difficult to say, how to contribute.

 Currently the function of the Web App works perfectly for me.
+I have no plans to add more functionallity.
 But I can imagine that it can be improved;

 * in coding
 * in testing
+* in solving bugs
 * in documentation
-* in functionallity
+* in functionallity, adding project task timers, alarms
 * or maybe merging with existing tools

+## History

+Years ago I developed a website to keep track of my working hours for clients and projects.
+It had reporting functions and billing.
+It was so old (in internet years) that it run out of PHP support.
+So I decided to create a simplere version, but as a Web App, using Polymer.

+Interested?

-Maybe we need to bend the rules ... ;)
+Maybe we can bend the rules ... ;)